Uri Michaeli Haifa International Airport: Bus and Taxi

-The airport is served by Egged bus line 100 connecting airport with Haifa Bay central bus station and HaMifratz Central railway station.
+The airport is served by Egged bus lines 100 and 18/18a connecting the airport with Haifa Bay central bus station, HaMifratz Central railway station and the nearby industrial district.

 Rail

 The closest train stations are HaMifratz Central railway station, Hutzot HaMifratz, and Kiryat Haim.

-Bus line 100 (operated by Egged) connects airport with HaMifratz Central railway station.
+Bus line 100 (operated by Egged) connects the airport with HaMifratz Central railway station.

 Car

-The airport is located close to Highway 4 (Haifa – Tel Aviv highway) and highway 22.
+The airport is located close to Highway 4 (Haifa – Tel Aviv highway) and Highway 22.

 A fenced parking lot is available in front of the building, with about 100 parking spaces.
 Parking is free of charge.
 Vehicles may be parked on a temporary basis for a few days.
 Baggage carts are available in the parking lots, free of charge.